bitcoin-kyh/Mining-KYH-Standard-42/README.md

 Suggested, Phase II adoption
 Carbon Content of Power [As an estimate]

-NB: SLiC will post this data to KnowYourHashrate.com, but other miners may adopt a different venue/technique and distributed using IPFS
+NB: Parabolic Digital will post this data to KnowYourHashrate.com, but other miners may adopt a different venue/technique and distributed using IPFS

 **Mining KYH Standard 42** will be published on GitHub in October 2020, and from there will be Open Sourced with forked developments evolving as miners get to grips with this new voluntary, evolving standard.